FREE HOME PLANNING

 Have I mentioned lately I love my slow cooker (aka Mrs. Potts?) 🙂 Y'all know I do ~ seriously one of my favorite things ever to use in my kitchen.
+Slow cooker recipes are SO easy and hands-off!

-2. Find the right size slow cooker.
+2. Find the right size for your family.

 Depending on the size of your family, you'll want to get one that's big enough, but not too big so things cook correctly.